execRooted/useful-software/README.md

 # useful-software

- - A bunch of useful software that created and found useful in day-to-day activities, tested on windows:
+ - A bunch of useful software that I created or have and found useful in day-to-day activities, tested on windows:
 ------
-## clearBinOnShutdown.bat
+## clearBinOnShutdown.bat(created by me)

 - A lightweight .bat program that deletes your files from the recicle bin, waits a bit, then shuts down your PC
 - Useful when closing your PC

 ---

-## clp
+## clp(created by me)

 - A lightweight clipboard program, that monitors the clipboard, and saves it into a .json.
 To run it, press the clp_mon.pyw.
 - To run it automaticly on every start of the pc, open the task manager, then go to the startup folder.
 Right-click on any .exe, then copy clp_mon.pyw and clp.py in there.